gnbond/Rectangular/README.md

 # Rectangular

-A simple 2-dimensional container template for C++11 and later.
+A simple 2-dimensional container template for C++.

+This is provided in two mostly-compatible versions:
+ - In this directory, a version written in modern style that supports C++11 and up
+ - In the cpp03 directory, a version that supports C++98 and C++03 using more traditional style

 This class template wraps a `std::vector<>` to provide a simple, lightweight 2-dimensional dynamic array container that behaves well with other standard library features.
 It is implemented as 1 small header file, with a very forgiving licence, that can be just copied into any project, free or commercial.
 I needed this for a little project I was working on, and broke it out into a separate project here so it can be simply re-used.